Tracking Trump On Immigration: A Relentless Push To Reshape Migration

 President Trump has laid out sweeping changes he'd like to make to the legal immigration system.
 The White House proposal would favor immigrants with higher skills and more education, and it would shift the immigration system away from family reunification, which has been its guiding principle since 1965.

-But the proposal is getting little traction on Capitol Hill — particularly among Democrats, whose support would be necessary for the proposal to become law.
+But the latest proposal is getting little traction on Capitol Hill — particularly among Democrats, whose support would be necessary for the proposal to become law.

 The Trump administration's effort to restrict immigration and travel from several majority-Muslim countries was blocked by lower courts.
 But a modified version — including the majority-Muslim countries of Libya, Iran, Somalia, Syria and Yemen, plus North Korea and Venezuela — was upheld by the Supreme Court in a major victory for the White House.